IntelPython/numba-dpex/docs/sources/user_manual/kernel_programming/memory-management.rst

 logic (ensures that memory is freed when the instance is no longer needed).
 The need to manage memory arises whenever a library uses a custom allocator.
-For example, |sklext|_ uses Python capsule to ensure that a native library-allocated memory is freed using the appropriate deallocator.
+For example, |sklext|_ uses Python capsule to ensure that a native library-allocated memory is freed using the appropriate de-allocator.

 To enable native extensions to pass the memory allocated by a native SYCL library to `Numba*`_, or another SYCL-aware Python extension without making a copy,